windmill-labs/windmill-helm-charts/README.md

 ## 2.0.0 Breaking Changes

-- SMTP and oauth settings are now configured directly in windmill in the superadmin settings.
+- SMTP, oauth settings and license key are now configured directly in windmill in the superadmin settings -> instance settings.
+They are propagated automatically and without requiring a restart.
+After update, set them directly in the superadmin settings.
 - worker configuration has been unified to be all using worker groups.
 The default values include the "default" and "native" worker groups.
 Those have a default configuration in windmill that make them accept respetively "all jobs except native ones" and "only native jobs".

-It is likely that your values.yaml will need to migrate to this new setup
+It is likely that your values.yaml will need to migrate to this new setup, in particular, you should have a `windmill.workerGroups` block.

 ## Install